Snap-sec/blog/_posts/2021-02-26-Why-are-small-business-interesting-targets-for-cybercriminals.md

 - **Malware** – They are malicious software such as Trojan horses, spyware, keyloggers, and viruses.
 - **Phishing Attacks** – Misleading emails and messages in order to gain sensitive information like social security numbers, passwords, and credit card numbers.
-- **Social Engineering** – manipulate individuals into divulging confidential or personal information that may be used for fraudulent purposes.
+- **Social Engineering** – Manipulate individuals into divulging confidential or personal information that may be used for fraudulent purposes.
 - **Insider threat** – When an active/former employee disrupts internal security by sharing or accessing sensitive information.
 - **Ransomware** – A specific malware type that encrypts your data, making it inaccessible until the ransom is paid.
 - **Consistent threat** – When a virus enters the system, it remains undetected until it extracts data for money or any other benefit.

 ## **What do the statistics reveal?**
-A 1000 US-based business owners were involved in a survey back in April, which showed 9 percent of business owners accepted that their businesses were attacked by cybercriminals.
-On conducting deep research, it revealed that 50% of the small business faced at least one common cyber-attack.
+A thousand US-based business owners participated in a survey back in April, which showed that 9 percent of business owners accepted that their businesses were attacked by cybercriminals.
+After conducting deep research, it was revealed that 50% of the small businesses faced at least one common cyberattack.

-Additionally, it was surprising for [National Commission to know that 68%](https://www.nationwide.com/business/solutions-center/cybersecurity/train-employees#:~:text=Methodology-,Nationwide%20commissioned%20Edelman%20Intelligence%20to%20conduct%20a%2020%2Dminute%2C%20online,partial%20owner%20of%20their%20business.) of the businesses didn’t have a substantial resource for combating cyberattacks.
+Additionally, it was surprising for [National Commission to know that 68%](https://www.nationwide.com/business/solutions-center/cybersecurity/train-employees#:~:text=Methodology-,Nationwide%20commissioned%20Edelman%20Intelligence%20to%20conduct%20a%2020%2Dminute%2C%20online,partial%20owner%20of%20their%20business.) of the businesses didn’t have a substantial resources for combating cyberattacks.

 ![Aspose Words 97e70a29-f94a-4f65-9c83-e89500b2aa6c 003](https://user-images.githubusercontent.com/88488902/197681781-545d2d65-2b29-425d-af9f-395a6e27fbd6.jpeg)